 Different games are distributed into appropriate categories, which can be accessed from the menu on the left-hand side.
 Within each category, there is a variety of quick filters for stakes, number of players per table, and game variation (Hold’em and PLO).
 Tournament players get to use even more filters to really narrow down their search and find particular games that match their criteria.

-But, one of the main ideas behind the Poker 8 software was to improve the gaming experience for the mobile player base as well and WSOP PA has done a great job of it.
-The new WSOP PA app is available for Android and iOS and it is just as advanced as the desktop client.
+But, one of the main ideas behind the Poker 8 software was to improve the gaming experience for the mobile player base as well, and WSOP PA has done a great job of it.
+You can download the new WSOP PA app for Android and iOS; it is just as advanced as the desktop client.

-Players can easily find their way around the app and access cash games, tournaments, and everything else offered by WSOP PA.
-There is even a nice selection of different avatars, for those who want to make their online poker experience more personal.
+Players can easily find their way around the WSOP PA app and access cash games, tournaments, and everything else offered.
+There is even a nice selection of avatars for those wanting to make their online poker experience more personal.

 When it comes to design, the WSOP PA desktop and mobile clients have really taken things to a new level.
 The software features a modern, almost futuristic look with nice mouse-over effects inside individual game lobbies.